voteflux/flux/CONSTITUTION.NSW.md

 ## Membership Criteria

-Flux NSW’s membership criterion is:
+The Party’s membership criterion is:

-* Flux NSW must maintain a list of at least 750 members who are electors and who are not also relied upon by another party for registration purposes
+* The Party must maintain a list of at least 750 members who are electors and who are not also relied upon by another party for registration purposes
-* Flux NSW must provide Declarations of Membership Forms to the New South Wales Electoral Commission for each of the 750 members who are relied upon for registration of the party.
+* The Party must provide Declarations of Membership Forms to the New South Wales Electoral Commission for each of the 750 members who are relied upon for registration of the party.

 ### Membership

 All New South Wales electors are eligible for membership.
-They may join Flux NSW by joining the federal Flux party.
+They may join The Party by joining the federal Flux party.
 Membership applications are submitted through Flux AUS's website, at https://voteflux.org; members may opt out of inclusion of state or federal membership through the website membership portal.
-Membership to Flux NSW is automatic for qualified applicants registering for Flux AUS.
+Membership to The Party is automatic for qualified applicants registering for Flux AUS.
 Each member is required to provide their name, address, and date of birth such that it matches the electoral roll.
 Other contact details which are optional, include; email address (required for party correspondence), and phone number.
 Membership is free, there is only one category of membership, and members are always referred to as 'members'.

 Members retain membership by retaining membership to the federal Flux party.
 There are no obligations outside of maintaining membership.

 Members may resign or revoke their membership through the resignation feature on the member's membership details page.

-Elected candidates that are members of Flux NSW are not permitted to be members of other political parties.
-Should a Flux candidate find themselves a member of a secondary party, they must immediately resign, so as to retain only one party affiliation.
+Elected candidates that are members of The Party are not permitted to be members of other political parties.
+Should a candidate find themselves a member of a secondary party, they must immediately resign, so as to retain only one party affiliation.

-Members may be expelled or suspended from the party when it is agreed upon unanimously by the Leadership.
+Members may be expelled or suspended from The Party when it is agreed upon unanimously by the Leadership.

-## Structure of Flux NSW and Office Bearers
+## Structure of The Party and Office Bearers

 ### Structure and Office Bearers

-Official Roles of the Flux NSW party are:
+Official Roles of The Party are:

 * Leader
 * Deputy Leader